TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

             - Ok the bug appears to happen when it's a turnaround angle-level turn while doing the attack animation, and the char cannot turn around.
                 - Ok, it also just happens while in the running anim.
 Nothing needed here!
                 - It looks like the character just literally can't turn around for some reason.
-        - [ ] Make Grounded not just use the magnitude.
+        - [x] Make Grounded not just use the magnitude.
 Have it use the actual root motion delta pos but rotated from the facing direction.
             - [x] Initial.
-            - [ ] Fix attack anim root motion not working.
+            - [x] Fix attack anim root motion not working.
                 - It (I think) is bc `grounded_state.allow_grounded_sliding` is false.
+    - [ ] Figure out midair movement.
+        - [ ] @THINK: Should multiple anims be working together for this in a blendtree or should it be some kind of AFA data control where it changes the mode of control?
+            - I mean, I think having an AFA control to change the mode makes sense and would be good.

 - [ ] Separate root motion update from updating hitcapsule positions.
 (To fix the 1 sim-tick lag)
     - [ ] Put root motion fetch after player input and before input_controlled_char_mvt()